mmihira/9mng/README.md

 # 9mng

-An offline financial manager, found [here](https://mmihira.github.io/9mng).
+An open source, single page, offline financial manager, found [here](https://mmihira.github.io/9mng).
-Made it to learn some javascript,html,css and frontend frameworks.

 Made using AngularJS, HTML5, D3, PapaParse, and Bootstrap.

 ## Usage

+- To view a demo using an example database click on Example.<br>

-- Setup a new database in the app, by adding at least one account.
+- To setup a new database add at least one account in the start page<br>
+  and then click the create button.<br>
-- Download your financial data in .csv format.
+- Download your financial data in .csv format.<br>
-- Upload the data into the app in the update tab.
+- Upload the data into the app in the update tab.<br>
-- View the finacial dashboard in the dasboard tab.
+- View the finacial dashboard in the dashboard tab.<br>
-- Categorise the data as required.
+- Categorise the data as required in the categories tab.<br>
 - Finally, save your account.
+The resulting<br>
-The resulting text file can be opened again using the app.
+  text file can be opened again using the app.<br>

 ## How to Build